-c.
-Request to Use Time Due Bank Time: In order to request Time Due time, the employee must have the time in the bank.
-The time must be requested in increments of four (4) hours.
-A Request to Use Time Due shall be completed by the employee and submitted to the Shift Commander.
-All requests will be recorded with the date and time they are received.
+- b) Requesting to use Time Due Bank: In order to request Time Due, the employee must have the time in the bank.
+The Time Due must be requested in increments of twelve (12) or twenty-four (24) hours.
+A request to use Time Due shall be by e-mail, and requests will be recorded with the date and time they are received.
 In general, the employee should provide as much advanced notice of the request as possible.
-The employee should notify his/her Shift Commander by 5:00 p.m. on his/her duty day in advance of the requested Time Due usage.
-Requests received after 5:00 p.m. on the duty day in advance of the requested Time Due usage will not be honored except in cases of emergency, as determined by the Shift Commander.

-- d.
-Unduly Disruptive Days: If a hire-back is necessary to cover the employee's requested time off (i.e., the employee's leave will cause the shift to fall below the established minimum shift staffing) the Shift Commander shall so advise the employee.
-All Hire-Back and Force Back rules shall apply in order to fill vacancies caused by a Hire-Back Bank Request except as expressly modified by this Article.
-It is agreed by the parties that the implementation of such Hire-Back and Force Back rules will necessitate additional administrative and operational efforts in order to fill such hire-back slot(s), thus causing undue disruption to the Department's operation.
-If a hire-back is necessary to cover the employee's requested time off, the parties hereto agree that such request cannot be filled within a reasonable period of time without unduly disrupting the operations of the Fire Department.
-In such case, the employee shall have the following options: - To direct the Battalion Chief to forgo the request for time off and requisition payment for 36 hours of banked time (e.g., 24 hours requested at time and one half equals 36 hour reduction in Hire-Back Bank) on the next regular payroll check; - To withdraw the request and to resubmit a request for leave at another time that does not cause a hire-back; or, - 3.
-Take the leave requested.
+The employee should notify the Deputy Chief by 7:00 a.m., six (6) calendar days in advance of the requested Time Due usage.
+Requests for Time Due after 7:00 a.m., six (6) calendar days in advance of the requested Time Due usage will not be honored, except in an emergency as approved by the Chief or in the event of a same day leave request where the request will not cause overtime. - c) Unduly Disruptive Days: If overtime is necessary to cover the employee's requested time off under this Section (i.e., the employee's leave will cause or has caused the shift to fall below the Chief's established minimum shift staffing) the Shift Commander shall so advise the employee.
+Overtime rules shall apply in order to fill vacancies caused by a Time Due request except as expressly modified by this Article.
+It is agreed by the parties that the implementation of such Time Due rules will necessitate additional administrative and operations efforts in order to fill such Time Due slot(s), thus causing undue disruption to the Department's operation.
+If overtime is necessary to cover the employee's requested time off under this Section, the parties hereto agree that such request cannot be filled within a reasonable period of time without unduly disrupting the operations of the Fire Department.
+In such case, the employee shall have the following options: - i) to direct the Shift Commander to forego the request for time off and requisition payment of banked time (e.g., 24 hours requested at time and a half equals 36 hour reduction in the Time Due bank) on the next regular payroll check; - ii) to withdraw the request and to resubmit a request for leave at another time that does not cause overtime; or, - iii) take the leave requested.

-If the leave requested causes a hire-back, the scheduled employee taking the leave shall be designated as having taken an "unduly disruptive day" and the scheduled employee's hire-back bank shall be reduced by time and one half for each hour granted off (e.g., 24 hour hire-back at time and a half equals 36 hour reduction in Hire Back Bank).
-If no hire-back is required, the request shall be deemed to be not unduly disruptive, and the employee taking the leave shall have his Hire-Back Bank reduced hour for hour (e.g., 24 hours off equals 24 hours reduction in Hire Back Bank).
+If the leave requested causes overtime, the scheduled employee taking the leave shall be designated as having taken an "unduly disruptive day" and the scheduled employee's Time Due bank shall be reduced by time and one-half for each hour granted off (e.g., 24 hour Time Due at time and a half equals 36 hour reduction in Time Due bank).
+If no overtime is required, the request shall be deemed to be not unduly disruptive, and the employee taking the leave shall have his Time Due bank reduced hour for hour (e.g., 24 hours off equals 24 hours reduction in Time Due bank).